jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ## Acknowledgments

-I'd also like to sincerely recognize (as we did in the book) [those who contributed to the book](https://datascienceineducation.com/index.html#acknowledgements) in capacities other than as authors.
+I'd also like to echo our acknowledgments to [those who contributed to the book](https://datascienceineducation.com/index.html#acknowledgements) in capacities other than as authors.
 These contributions made the book better in a way that only those coming to the topic from a similar perspective but different expertise can.

 ## Next steps